 To achieve a complete Bayesian equilibrium in a signaling game, it is essential to satisfy conditions 1 to 3, which will be explained below.
-In the signaling game, the sender (manager) possesses complete knowledge of the game's background.
+In the signaling game, the sender (manager) completely knows the game's background.
 This means that when the environment determines their type, they are fully aware of the decision node or information set they are in.
-Consequently, the selection of a message or signal occurs within a single information set for the sender.
+Consequently, a message or signal is selected within a single information set for the sender.

 Therefore, the sender does not need to adhere to condition 1 since they have certainty about their information set.
-Conversely, the receiver (shareholder) can observe and receive the sender's message but cannot directly perceive the sender's type.
+Conversely, the receiver (shareholder) can observe and receive the sender's message but cannot perceive the sender's type directly.
 As a result, the receiver's (shareholder's) action choice takes place within a non-singular information set, and condition 1 applies to the receiver.
-It is the receiver who needs to satisfy condition 1, as they lack complete knowledge of the sender's type (Abdeli, 2013).
+The receiver needs to satisfy condition 1, as they lack complete knowledge of the sender's type (Abdeli, 2013).

-Condition 1: Once the receiver receives the symbol q_i from the set of symbols Q, where $q_i \in Q$, they must form a belief regarding the potential type of the sender associated with that particular symbol.
-This belief is shown by the probability distribution $\Sigma \mu$ ($t_i \mid q_i$), which ($t_i \mid q_i$) >= 0 $\forall t_i \in T$ and indicates the probability of t_i with sign q_i :
+Condition 1: Once the receiver receives the symbol q_j from the set of symbols Q, where $q_j \in Q$, they must form a belief regarding the potential type of the sender associated with that particular symbol.
+This belief is shown by the probability distribution $\Sigma \mu$ ($t_i | q_j$), which ($ti | q_j$) >= 0 $\forall ti \in T$ and indicates the probability of t_i with sign q_j :